Enroll today for our '25 - '26 free homeschool enrichment program for K-12th grades in Colorado Springs and Woodland Park!

 High School Grades

-H2 Woah
+H2 Woah!

 Explore the watershed and water systems of the Pikes Peak Region!
 Learn about Colorado Springs unique water systems and how to test water quality, observe the water process and human impacts, and learn what we can do to protect our water sources.
 They will explore how our water system affects and is affected by patterns and systems throughout the world through the water cycle.
 Students will be challenged to think of solutions to potential and current issues, have an increased understanding of how humans and nature are connected, and leave with the knowledge to help our city grow sustainably.